Bits-MTech-Group48/osse-group48/README.md

 * 2020mt93049	| KASTHURI NARESH

 ### Content
-As part of Open source colloboration activity, project owner has created project repository (OpenSourceSE-Group-48) and remaining contributors forked the same repository  inorder to contribute to it.
-Each contributor

-- [X] project owner has created project repository (OpenSourceSE-Group-48)
+- [X] Project owner has created project repository (OpenSourceSE-Group-48)
-- [x] remaining contributors forked the same repository
+- [x] Remaining contributors forked the same repository
 - [x] All collaborators create different topic branches in order to make their changes
 - [x] Collaborate and contribute to the development of ReadMe.md file